rbkhmrcr/sigma-gadgets/readme.md

 ### withdrawal stage

 Recipients reveal their serial number and a proof that they know the witness of one of the commitments to zero that occurred in the deposit stage.
-Commitments to zero are kinda equivalent to public keys, using the commitment's randomness as private key :)
+Commitments to zero can be thought of as equivalent to public keys, using the commitment's randomness as private key :)

-## user tools

-User tools coming soon (TM).
-(Don't use this)

-## smart contract functionality

-the contract has 3 functions:
-- the constructor
-- the deposit phase (commitments to 'public keys' of the recipients)
-- the withdrawal phase.
-Here the recipients prove they have one of the committed values (the private keys -- this is a ring signature), and the contract verifies the signature and releases the funds if correct.